Career In Comics

 Creating Characters for DC & Marvel

 In 1971, Wein and Bernie Wrightson created the character of Swamp Thing while writing for House of Secrets.
 The character would lead to Wein winning Shazam Awards for Best Writer (Dramatic) and Best Individual Story (Dramatic) in 1972 for Swamp Thing, winning the latter with Wrightson.
 The series also got Wein and Wrightson the Shazam Award for Best Ongoing Series the following year.
 Wein also went on to create Human Target with Carmine Infantino also in 1972 as a backup series for The Brave and the Bold and several other titles.
 Wein went on to Marvel Comics, where he would have long runs on The Fantastic Four, The Amazing Spider-Man (where he wrote what has become known as the Clone Genesis storyline), and the Incredible Hulk.
-It as at this last book where he created his longest lasting character, Wolverine.
+It was this last book where he co-created his longest lasting character, Wolverine.
 Wein would later include Wolverine in his revival of the X-Men series in 1975.
 He is also the co-creator of Nightcrawler, Storm and Colossus!

 Editor for DC